Looking for some snappy information on local government in Scotland? Check out our facts and figures page.

 - LGiU Scotland Daily News – emailed out every day

-- LGiU Scotland Briefings – emailed out once or twice a week
+- LGiU Scotland Policy Briefings – emailed out (at least) twice a week

 We aim to help both politicians and officers make informed and effective decisions.